nghilevi/java-beverage-machine-simulator/README.md

 * Status-On-Queue: Super-Busy or Non-Super-Busy.
 This is decided based on whether the time when the engineer enter a queue is before or after he/she has become non super busy.

 ##Other notes about this implementation:
 _ For representational purpose, the program uses a default start working time, and working duration to define the boudary of what to be printed out.
-This can be modified easily.
+This can be modified easily in the Constants.java file.

 _ It is assumed that in each hour, all engineers drink one cup of coffee whenever he/she likes.